thelostvoice/inept-us-military/wtf.md

 <br/>

-The Chinese and Russians must be thinking: ["Never interrupt your enemy when he is making a mistake."](https://twitter.com/usarmy/status/242294060650475521)
+Chinese and Russians must be thinking: ["Never interrupt your enemy when he is making a mistake."](https://twitter.com/usarmy/status/242294060650475521)

 <br/>